strimzi/strimzi-kafka-operator/design/documentation-improvements.md

 # Documentation improvements

-This proposal outlines possible improvements to or documentation
+This proposal outlines possible improvements to our documentation

 ## Current situation

 The documentation is written in [Asciidoc](http://asciidoc.org/) format and converted to HTML for publishing on the website using the [Asciidoctor](https://asciidoctor.org/) utility.

-Our documentation is current following the so called modular approach:
+Our documentation is currently following the so-called modular approach:

 * Everything is written in small modules / files
 * These modules can have 3 different types: